Neigh: Tibet

 Various beliefs relating to neighs are particularly well documented in Tibet.
 According to the Tibetan hippologists who wrote the Touen-houang manuscripts (800-1035), a horse neigh sound comes from the wind, the force of life, from the base of its navel to its mouth.
 Depending on the sound and position of the horse when it neighs, it can be a good or bad omen for its master.
 Neighs that imitate the sound of a conch shell, large drum, lion, tiger, chariot roll, flute, bull, thunder or river; are signs of good fortune, especially if the animal lowers its head or turns it to the left when neighing.
 Similarly, a horse that neighs a lot when accompanying others, or makes others neigh, is a good sign.
 Conversely, if a horse neighs a lot while looking around, or if its cry resembles a donkey's bray, then it's a bad omen.
 A bad horse is one that imitates the cry of a camel, vulture, cat, jackal, dog, crow, monkey or owl.
 A horse that neighs when looking to the right or when touched, and is ridden by a king, promises its rider to rule the whole Earth.
 A sick horse, on the other hand, will soon die if it neighs while looking and breathing sideways.
 Finally, Tibetan hippologists recommend not to draw omens from very young, very old, sick, hungry or thirsty horses, but to pay close attention to neighing in all other cases.

 Hippomancy in the West

-According to the legend told by Herodotus, it was thanks to the neighing of his horse that Darius I became King of Persia.

 Divination by means of neighing is also practiced in the West, but is less well documented.
 In his Dictionnaire Infernal, Collin de Plancy speaks of Celtic hippomancy, thanks to the neighing and movement of white horses fed and kept in consecrated forests, considered to be the guardians of divine secrets.
 In his Morales sur le livre de Job, Pope Gregory I describes the horse as a true preacher, and its neigh as the voice of preaching.
 The myth of Balius and Xanthus, the horses of Achilles, one of which speaks and predicts the death of its master, provides some evidence of hippomancy through neighing.